Jump to topic

 Implant Procedure: First, a dentist drills holes into your jawbone and positions the implant (post) into the socket.
 Implants mirror the shape of a screw and consist of materials that bond naturally with the bone.
 Then, the dentist places an abutment after several months of healing.
 A temporary cap is placed on top of the post for a few months until the healing process is complete.

 Role of Crowns: A dental crown sits on top of the abutment (in replacement of the temporary cap) and is the only visible part of the implant.
 Crowns are completely custom and restore the shape, look, and function of natural teeth.
 Dental implants last longer than traditional crowns because they cannot get recurrent decay.
-For healthy patients who prioritize dental care, they should last forever.
+They should last forever in healthy patients who prioritize dental care.

 Crown placement is the last step of a root canal (endodontic treatment).